Skip to content

 Fibre is found in fruit and vegetables, which are typically low in calories and a source of vitamins and minerals needed for overall health.
 Fibre can reduce ‘bad’ cholesterol, reduce blood pressure, improve sensitivity to insulin (related to diabetes risk) and improve gut health.
 Find out what counts as you 5-a-day and how to get more fibre in your diet

 2.6.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 2.61.
 Core action